 The Royal Centre for Defence Medicine's Clinical Unit based at the Queen Elizabeth Hospital Birmingham (QEHB) is the primary receiving unit for all military patients from overseas.
 In addition to operational casualties we accept non-operational casualties from around the world and routine military referrals from Wales and the West Midlands Region.

 To deliver this care we work in partnership with the University Hospitals Birmingham NHS Foundation Trust (UHBFT) and a number of other NHS hospitals in the Birmingham area.
-The combined experience of the military personnel working alongside their NHS colleagues, within this internationally-renowned network of Teaching Hospitals, means that the best care is available.
+The combined experience of the military personnel working alongside their NHS colleagues, within this internationally renowned network of Teaching Hospitals, means that the best care is available.

 RCDM Patient Welfare Fund

-The Fund, which is now a registered charity, was set up three years ago and derives income from the generosity of the general public, regimental associations and charitable organisations.
+The Fund, which is now a registered charity, was set up several years ago and derives income from the generosity of the general public, regimental associations and charitable organisations.
 The fund is used to enhance the patient's stay, provide some luxuries and improve the quality of life during admission.
 Money is spent on a wide variety of things ranging from recreational activity through to buying DVDs and sundry items for the patients.
 Patients can arrive in Birmingham ahead of their possesssions, which can follow on several days later, and so helping them in the first few days is a massive boost.

 The medical care provided at QEHB is second to none and few places in Europe have built up the same level of experience in dealing with military casualties.
 But total care is more than just medical care and in the last few years, the administrative and welfare support provided to military patients and their families has become just as good.